jeffswt/nhotyp-lang/README.md

 * Ignoring the error handling part will shorten your code for at least 50%.
 * The size of all documentations summed up surpasses that of the interpreter itself.
 * Nhotyp actually took its inspiration from Python, Rust and Pascal.
+* It should have an interactive terminal, but it's not currently on the todo list.